Anxiety Disorders: Exploring the Different Types

 • Reluctance to leave the safety of home

-• Panic attacks or intense anxiety when facing feared situations
+• Panic attacks or intense anxiety in feared situations

-• Dependency on others for support or companionship
+• Dependence on others for comfort or support

 Causes of Agoraphobia